Andre601/mkdocs-materialx/docs/setup/adding-document-dates-authors.md

 ---
 ```

-### Add Localization Language
+### Localization Language

 The plugin's `tooltip` and `timeago` have built-in multi-language support, and the `locale` is automatically detected, so you don't need to configure it manually.
-If any language is missing, you can add it for them:
+If any language is missing, you can add it for them.

-**tooltip**
+#### For tooltip

 Built-in locales: `en zh zh_TW es fr de ar ja ko ru nl pt`